9

 Ready to see how AI can revolutionize your litigation drafting process?

 First Drafts, LLC is a Utah-based company dedicated to empowering licensed U.S. attorneys with frontier AI.
 Our secure, web-based application helps you prepare high-quality first drafts of litigation documents in minutes, all while adhering to the highest standards of confidentiality and professional responsibility.
+Start your 7-day free trial today!

 Ready to shave hours off of drafting litigation documents?